Computers and More

 When using the iMac workstations in the library (Lower Level, Second Floor, Third Floor; Library Place (west) side of the building), use the printers closest to those workstations.
 These printers print in black/white only.
 You can also swipe your PTS ID card and release your document(s) at any of the three printer locations.
 If you would like to print in color, select color from the print menu and proceed to the First Floor Copy Center (near the Service Desk) to swipe and release your document(s) from the large copier/printers.
 Wireless printing is available from your laptop or mobile device.
 You will need to login with your network ID and password.

-Scanners are located on the First Floor in the Copy Center, on the Lower Level near the printer at the bottom of Stairway 1 (accessed just beyond the lighted display cases to the left of the Reference Desk), and on the Third Floor in the wide aisle in the stack area left off of the elevator.
-There is also a scanner in the Digital Scholarship Center (formerly Media Lab) on the Lower Level of the North Wing.
+Scanners are located on the First Floor in the Copy Center, on the Lower Level near the printer at the bottom of Stairway 1 (accessed just beyond the lighted display cases to the left of the Reference Desk), on the Second Floor in the North Gallery outside Special Collections, and on the Third Floor in the wide aisle in the stack area left off of the elevator.
+There is also a scanner in the Digital Scholarship Center on the Lower Level of the North Wing.

 Wireless Access to Library Resources